Now Reading

 a group of people in a building

-Flights across the Middle East have been grounded after Israel and the United States launched a massive air campaign against Tehran and other military installations across Iran late on Friday night into Saturday morning.
+Flights across the Middle East have been grounded after Israel and the United States launched a massive military campaign against Tehran and other military installations across Iran late on Friday night into Saturday morning.

 In response, the Iranian regime fired waves of ballistic missiles towards countries in the Persian Gulf that host US military assets, including Bahrain, Kuwait, Qatar, and the United Arab Emirates.